xieweiAlex/English_Learning/words/2024/words-Mar.md

+attack the president over findings on his **mental acuity** and memory.

+These trade negotiations are much more a **clash of cultures** than a simple trade agreement.

+And of course, it was unfair that he was sent there—on **trumped up** charges no less—and it would have been lonely and sad to be so far from his family.
+He’s saying, look people today are going to be remarkably dumb but I can’t let them **implicate** me in their ugliness. -

 ## Week 2

 > What's working for you that you'd be crazy to change?
 What's not working for you, and you'd be crazy not to change?"

 He is **inordinately** proud of his wife's achievements.
-fluster.
+**fluster**.

-Prominent Democrats have increasingly softened their opposition to voter identification requirements in recent days, signaling a new openness to measures that activists have long vilified as an insidious method of keeping minorities from the ballot box.
+Prominent Democrats have increasingly softened their **opposition** to voter identification requirements in recent days, signaling a new **openness** to measures that activists have long **vilified** as an insidious method of keeping minorities from the ballot box.

 Insurance companies **flogged** junk schemes to the poor or mentally disabled. -
 If this was a time of war, I would have you **flogged**.
 We buy them **cheaply** and then **flog** them off at a profit.

-**Ramadan** could see **respite** for Gaza, or widening violence.
+**Ramadan** could see **respite** for Gaza, or **widening** violence.
 **death toll**.
-Some Labradors have a predisposition to obesity. -- A gene mutation slows the dogs’ metabolism and makes them constantly hungry.
+Some Labradors have a **predisposition** to obesity. -- A gene mutation slows the dogs’ metabolism and makes them constantly hungry.

-The landlords they bid off more than they can chew.
+The landlords they **bid off more than they can chew**.

 He finished his dessert and **patted** his **paunch**.
 **unceremoniously**.